Arthur140/NATRC/readme.txt

  The path to dat-file which contains the hessian matrix of studied molecules at the ground state

  hess_coord:
- The path to log-file which contains the coordinats for which the hessian matrix were obtained.
+ The path to log-file which contains the coordinates for which the hessian matrix were obtained.

  grad_file:
- The path to log-file which contains gradient of the final state which was calculated for the equlibrium geometry of the initial state.
+ The path to log-file which contains gradient of the final state which was calculated for the equilibrium geometry of the initial state.

  naccalc:
  Flag of evaluation of NACME basing on transition integrals of Coulomb field.
 If you set 'true', the program will evaluate NACME using these integrals.
 If you set 'false',  the program will read NACME from an input file (nacme_file).